apache/arrow/docs/source/format/Other.rst

 are generally almost all zeros.

-When writing a standalone encapsulated sparse tensor message, we use the encapulated IPC format defined in the :ref:`Columnar Specification
+When writing a standalone encapsulated sparse tensor message, we use the encapsulated IPC format defined in the :ref:`Columnar Specification
 <format_columnar>`, but additionally align the starting offsets of the
 sparse index and the sparse tensor body (if writing to a shared memory region) to be multiples of 64 bytes: ::